pensjonatus/flash-fiction/blog/in-the-end.md

 ---
-title: 'In the End'
+title: In the End
 date: '2012-10-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 A day is a day is a day, and in the end, a girl needs to make money.
 That is